 Unfortunately, not even a little bit.
 The gelatin in them makes them not vegan at all… so let’s talk about that.

 Most conventional store-bought marshmallows contain gelatin.
 And I know what you’re thinking.
 Gelatin is no problem.
 There’s no meat in my Jell-o.
 I totally get it.
 I didn’t realize this until my brother-in-law told me and ruined all jello, gummy bears, and fruit snacks for me.
 Thanks dude.

 But yeah, back to gelatin.
 So it’s pretty gross when you think about it.
 Gelatin comes from pork… specifically the tendons, skin, bones, cartilage… you know – all the extra part you really don’t want to think about.
 And most of us don’t.
 But man, if you’re wanting to rid yourself of animal products, gelatin seems like a great place to start, cause blegh.
 I want nothing to do with a little piggie’s cartilage or other extra parts.
-And I definitely don’t need that in order to give my marshmallows and other treats that squishy texture we love so much.
+And I definitely don’t need that in order to give my gelatin-free marshmallows and other treats that squishy texture we love so much.

 So then what do we use instead?